MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamworkDevice.md

       - `[IsHideMeetingNamesEnabled <Boolean?>]`: True if hiding meeting names is enabled.
       - `[IsSendLogsAndFeedbackEnabled <Boolean?>]`: True if sending logs and feedback is enabled.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-CURRENTUSER `<IMicrosoftGraphTeamworkUserIdentity>`: teamworkUserIdentity
+CURRENTUSER <IMicrosoftGraphTeamworkUserIdentity>: teamworkUserIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[UserIdentityType <String>]`: teamworkUserIdentityType

-HARDWAREDETAIL `<IMicrosoftGraphTeamworkHardwareDetail>`: teamworkHardwareDetail
+HARDWAREDETAIL <IMicrosoftGraphTeamworkHardwareDetail>: teamworkHardwareDetail
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MacAddresses <String[]>]`: MAC address.
   - `[Manufacturer <String>]`: Device manufacturer.